mcci-catena/docker-iot-dashboard/README.md

 3. An instance of [Grafana](http://grafana.org/), which gives a web-based dashboard interface to the data.

 ## Security
-* This version uses fixed login keys, which you should edit prior to deploying.
+This version uses fixed login keys, which you should edit prior to deploying.
 The keys are in the files `ingressdb/.env` and `grafana/.env`.

-* This version does not use HTTPS for access to the various services.
+This version does **not** natively provide HTTPS for securing access to the various services.

-* Microsoft Azure, by default, will not open any of the ports to the outside world, so the above two items are not a concern until you open the ports.
+Microsoft Azure, by default, will not open any of the ports to the outside world, so the above two items are not a concern until you open the ports.

-The suggested work-around is to use SSH and proxy the ports:
+Rather than opening ports on Azure, we suggest you use SSH and proxy the ports:
 ```sh
 ssh -L10080:localhost:80 -L11880:localhost:1880 -L180:localhost:8083 -L18086:localhost:8086 user@myhost.example.net
 ```